driyanti/3DNear/README.md

 # 3DNear
 Modeling of scattered surface waves

+The scattering problem is studied of an inclusion, embedded in a layered, traction-free, elastic half-space with the help of a domain-type integral-equation formulation.
+This problem is characteristic for near-surface scattering problems occurring in exploration seismology.
+The singular character of the Green's function is taken into account in an accurate and efficient manner using an asymptotic description of its near-field behaviour.
+The numerical results show good qualitative agreement with experimental scale-model data.

-3DNear consist of codes for solving the scattering problem using the integral equation method.
-I implemented and developed this method during my PhD at TUDELFT, The Netherlands.
+3DNear consists of codes that implemented and developed during my PhD at TUDELFT, The Netherlands.\
 The codes are written in Fortran, C with MPI.
-To process the output data I use MATLAB.
+Matlab was used to visualize the output data (see in the directory of pictures).

 Contact : dwiriyanti@gmail.com